DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 book called *The Yanomami Farce*[^36] that supports that thesis.
 Furthermore, Bolsonaro and Araújo jeopardized their own careers to support that COVID-19 was a conspiracy to attack individual liberties.
-Since the main goal of Bolsonaro’s term was reelection, his government was a series of motorcycle rallies, campaign speeches, and populist measures, but he bet all his chips on the thesis of the COVID-19 conspiracy.
+Since the main goal of Bolsonaro's term was reelection, his government was a series of motorcycle rallies, campaign speeches, and populist measures, but he bet all his chips on the thesis of the COVID-19 conspiracy.
 If he had adopted a reasonable policy during the pandemic, if he had not scorned dead and sick people publicly as he did, if he had not let seven hundred thousand people die, he would probably have been reelected.
-But why did he pose for pictures chasing the Esplanada’s emus with a box of chloroquine in his hands?
-Why would a well-established economist, such as Finance Minister Guedes, or a career diplomat, such as Araújo, jeopardize their reputation and liberty to support the bullshit of 'cultural Marxism'?
+But why did he pose for pictures chasing the Esplanada's emus with a box of chloroquine in his hands?
+Why would a well-established economist, such as Finance Minister Guedes, or a career diplomat, such as Araújo, jeopardize their reputation and liberty to support the bullshit of \'cultural Marxism\'?
 Why would thousands of reasonable, ordinary people invade, occupy, and plunder public buildings to defend a coup?
 Because they really believe in these conspiracies, and because this discourse has been constructed since the end of the military dictatorship.
-Documents like the *Orvil Project,*[^37] a classified file that recounts a delusional version of Brazil’s history through a war between communists and patriots, and whose last chapter is the cultural war, was written in the 1970s and has been unearthed by the far-right.
+Documents like the *Orvil Project,*[^37] a classified file that recounts a delusional version of Brazil's history through a war between communists and patriots, and whose last chapter is the cultural war, was written in the 1970s and has been unearthed by the far-right.